helxplatform/helx-docs/app_cloudtop.rst

 -  At this point the basic CloudTop functionality is working.
 Next we will want to verify that ImageJ and Napari are working

-**Step 4: Make sure the ImageJ application launcher works correct**
+**Step 4: Make sure the ImageJ application launcher works correct:**
 -  Exit the terminal application and click the ImageJ icon.
 There is no ImageJ test data included in the docker.
 -  Exit ImageJ and make sure the